nordseele/nordhat/Install_instructions.md

 * You might encounter some issues with the encoders until the process is complete, wifi setup etc.
 * CPU spikes appears as soon as a USB card is connected (??)

-* If you don't want to use a USB soundcard edit `config.txt` and
+#### Using NornsHat without USB soundcard and without audio expansion board

+`sudo nano /boot/config.txt`

       # Enable audio (loads snd_bcm2835)
-      dtparam=audio=off
+      dtparam=audio=on
+`sudo nano /lib/modprobe.d/aliases.conf`
-and remove the blacklist in `sudo nano /lib/modprobe.d/aliases.conf`
+and remove or comment the "blacklist" of the bcm2835

+`sudo nano /etc/systemd/system/norns-jack.service`
+and replace 128 by 256.

+`sudo reboot`